 Abdur Rahman Fahad

 I have over two years of industry experience as a Software Engineer (ML/AI) working on large-scale biometric recognition systems.
 I completed my undergraduate degree in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET).
+Outside my academic and professional work, I love photography.

 Education